davidkartchner/biomedical-entity-linking/bioel/README.md

 from bioel.model import BioEL_Model
 from bioel.evaluate import Evaluate

-# load model
+# 1) load model
+# Look at data/params.json for more information about the config file
 krissbert = BioEL_Model.load_krissbert(
         name="krissbert",
-        params_file='path/to/params_krissbert.json",
+        params_file='path/to/params_krissbert.json", # config file
         # checkpoint_path="path/to/checkpoint" # if you have an already trained model
     )

-# Look at data/params.json for more information about the parameters
+# 2) Training and inference
-krissbert.training() # Train the model
+krissbert.training() # Train
 krissbert.inference() # Inference

 abbreviations_path = "data/abbreviations.json"